Skip to main content

 Task Deadline

-Schools / Institutes to submit a list of all new programme titles for which Part 2 Proposal Forms are expected to be submitted by 12th December 2022 2nd November 2022
+List of all new programme titles for which Part 2 Proposal Forms are expected to be submitted during the 2023/24 Taught Programmes Board (TPB) meeting cycle.
+1 November 2023

 • Module Proposal Forms